-Discover some simple things you can do to build confidence so you can bring about meaningful change.
+Discover some simple things you can do to build confidence to bring about meaningful change.

 How to build confidence and create success

-Here are five simple steps to help you build and expand your core confidence so that no matter what you’re facing in life you can handle it with grace and poise.
+Here are five simple steps to help you build and expand your core confidence so that you can handle it with grace and poise no matter what you’re facing in life.

 1.)
 Review past lessons.